theRealAph/ScopeLocals/README.md

 ### The meaning of "scoped"

-[_Remark_: this explanation is rather complex.
-Do we need something less detailed?
-Do we need to describe the concept of an _extent_ at all? ]

 The term _scoped value_ draws on the concept of a _scope_ in the Java Programming Language.
-However, it is different in that it is dynamically (rather than statically) scoped.

-The term _scope_ is defined thus in the _Java Language Specification_:
+However, in this case the term is being used with a slightly different sense to the standard meaning defined in the _Java Language Specification_, which is:

 > The scope of a declaration is the region of the program within which the entity declared by the declaration can be referred to using a simple name, provided it is not shadowed.

-This is commonly referred to as a _static_ (or _lexical_) scope.
-However, the scope in which the bound value of a `ScopedValue` can be read  via its `get()` method is a _dynamic scope_, defined thus by Wikipedia:

-> With _dynamic scope_, a name refers to execution context.
-In technical terms, this means that each name has a [thread local] stack of bindings.
-Introducing a local variable with name x pushes a binding onto the [thread-local] `x` stack (which may have been empty), which is popped off when the control flow leaves the scope.
-Evaluating `x` in any context always yields the top binding.
-Note that this [finding the topmost binding] cannot be done at compile time because the binding stack only exists at run time, which is why this type of scope is called dynamic scope.

-This idea is also related to the term _extent_, to appear in the JVM Specification:

-> It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
-None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack.
-Collectively, their frames are called an _extent_.
-The frame for the current method mn is called the _top most frame_ of the extent.
-The frame for the given method m1 is called the _bottom most frame_ of the extent.

-Accordingly, a scoped value that is written in `m1` (associated with the bottom most frame of the extent) can be read in `m2`, `m3`, and so on up to `mn` (associated with the top most frame of the extent).
-The _dynamic scope_ in which that scoped value can be read corresponds exactly with the _extent_ of `m1`.

-The [diagram shown earlier](#Web-framework-example-Initial-extents), of two threads executing code from different components, depicts two extents.
-In both extents, the bottom most frame belongs to the method `Server.serve(...)`.
-In the extent for Thread 1, the top most frame belongs to `DBAccess.newConnection(...)`, while for Thread 2 the top most frame belongs to the constructor of `InvalidPrincipalException`.

-[_Remark_: Possible alternative to the above]

-The term _scoped value_ draws on the concept of a _scope_ in the Java Programming Language.
-However, in his case it is being used with a slightly different sense to the standard meaning defined in the _Java Language Specification_:

-> The scope of a declaration is the region of the program within which the entity declared by the declaration can be referred to using a simple name, provided it is not shadowed.

-The scope of a declaration is a static property of the program code.
+From this, the scope of a declaration is a static property of the program code.
 It is often referred to as a _lexical_ scope.
-By contrast the scope of a scoped value refers to a property of the program as it is executing, and is normally referred to as a _dynamic_ scope.
-Definition of the term _dynamic scope_ requires explanation of the related idea of an _extent_, to appear in the JVM Specification:
+In contrast, the scope of a _scoped value_ refers to a property of the program as it executes, and is normally referred to as a _dynamic_ scope.
+Defining the term _dynamic scope_ requires us to explain the related idea of an _extent_, to appear in the JVM Specification:

 > It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
 None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack.
 Collectively, their frames are called an _extent_.
 The frame for the current method mn is called the _top most frame_ of the extent.
 The frame for the given method m1 is called the _bottom most frame_ of the extent.

-If m1 is a `call` or `run` method that binds scoped value `s` then the dynamic scope of `s` includes all the frames m1, m2, ... mn in every extent that arises while the call to m1 is executing.
-A call to `s.get()` can only retrieve the binding established by m1 when it occurs in one of these frames m2, ..., mn.
+If m1 is a `call()` or `run()` method that binds scoped value `s`, then the dynamic scope of `s` includes all the frames m1, m2, ... mn in every extent that arises while the call to m1 is executing.
+A call to `s.get()` can only retrieve the binding established by m1 when it occurs in one of the frames m2, ..., mn.

 The [diagram shown earlier](#Web-framework-example-Initial-extents), of two threads executing code from different components, depicts two extents.
 In both extents, the bottom most frame belongs to the method `Server.serve(...)`.
 In the extent for Thread 1, the top most frame belongs to `DBAccess.newConnection(...)`, while for Thread 2 the top most frame belongs to the constructor of `InvalidPrincipalException`.